Where the love of cricket begins

 Term dates: 18 Apr – 4/5 Jul 2026 (10 sessions).
 Academy days may vary by term — contact us for the latest.

 All bookings through our online portal (ClassForKids).
 Monthly subscription from £42.50 (1 child / 1 class) or £67.50 (Academy).
-No hidden fees, no joining charges beyond the one-off £30 registration which includes a CT polo shirt.
+No hidden fees, no joining charges beyond the one-off £30 registration.
 Cancel with one term’s notice.

 No. The developmental science is clear: before five, most children haven’t developed the coordination, attention, or fine motor control to process cricket-specific instruction.
 We’d rather you came back at five and had a brilliant experience than started at three and had a frustrating one.